December 6, 2024 | Vol. 53, Issue 23

 Lee called the punishment a “blatant effort to censor the democratic views of the student population at MIT and beyond.”

-Some parts of the largely academic-style essay discuss actions that could be interpreted as violent but are also presented in the abstract.
+Some parts of the largely academic-style essay and its accompanying imagery portray actions and themes that could be interpreted as violent or destructive but, in the article itself, are presented in the abstract.
 At one point, for example, Iyengar declares that it’s time for the Pro-Palestinian movement “to begin wreaking havoc.”
 In another, he states, “We have a mandate to exact a cost from the institutions that have contributed to the growth and proliferation of colonialism, racism, and all oppressive systems.”
 But the essay’s context is the actual and widespread violence committed on a vastly larger scale over several generations – against blacks in the U.S. leading up to the Civil Rights Movement, against large segments of the Vietnamese population before and during the war, and by Israel, which is accused by many of committing genocide in Gaza.
-The essay’s language also appears far less violent than words spoken by Israeli officials and U.S. politicians in recent times.
-For example, U.S. Sen. Tom Cotton had called for taking “matters into your own hands” against pro-Palestinian protesters in the U.S. earlier this year.
-In Israel, violent language has included a prominent ruling party member who wrote on social media about the goal of “erasing the Gaza Strip from the face of the earth.”

 “Exposing these contradictions is crucial to dialectic change which drives revolution,” writes Iyengar.
 “Black and Brown nonviolent protestors faced extreme suppression, imprisonment, and often lethal violence at the hands of the state … while pacifism requires nonviolence on the part of the activist, it does not impose any such restriction on their oppressor.”